Which of your Directors will be responsible and accountable for the compliance of your sales department?

 You must take reasonable steps to ensure that the business of the firm for which you are responsible is:

 Each dealership will need to have in place for these individuals:

 Statement of Responsibilities - A document that every senior manager needs to have, sets out what they are responsible and accountable for.
 This needs to be sent to the FCA for approval and be kept up-to-date

 Duty of Responsibility – Every senior manager will have a duty of responsibility.
 This means that if a firm breaks one of the FCA requirements, the senior manager responsible for that area could be held accountable if they did not take reasonable steps to prevent or stop the breach.

 Criminal record checks – A requirement for a business to conduct annual criminal records checks for senior managers and non-exec directors as part of checking they are fit and proper.

-Applies to employees who are not Senior Managers but their role may involve a risk of significant harm to the firm or any of its customers.
-Managers within the business who can cause significant harm to the business, Sales Managers and Business Managers will fall into the Certification Regime and General Managers who escaped the Senior Managers role.
+Applies to employees who are not Senior Managers, but their role may involve a risk of significant harm to the firm or any of its customers.
+Managers within the business who can cause significant harm to the business, Sales Managers and Business Managers may fall into the Certification Regime as may General Managers who escaped the Senior Managers role.
 For these staff, the dealership will be required to evidence they have carried out a check and confirm their suitability to do their job at least once a year.